 For premises, the Dover Harbour Commissioners offered the lease of a 300-foot frontage of the Wellington Dock but Churchward could not afford the amount asked.
-With considerable audacity, Churchward turned to the Admiralty and again reminded them that they were no longer running the packets service and offered, as a caretaker, to look after their packet yard and offices between the Commercial Quay by what would become Granville Dock and Snargate Street.
+With considerable audacity, Churchward turned to the Admiralty and again reminded them that they were no longer running the packets service and offered, as a caretaker, to look after their packet yard and offices between what would become Granville Dock and Snargate Street.
 Much to Churchward’s delight, the Admiralty agreed but as he had to admit that he would be using the premises they came to an arrangement he could afford.

 Although Churchward had written a great deal about the Packet industry, he was still a novice as to how the transportation of mails worked.
 He quickly learnt that the ship’s captain would assign one of his officers to prepare the stowage plans of the expected mails.
 The officer would ensure that the consignments were kept dry, were equally spread throughout the ship and could be quickly unloaded when the ship arrived at the designated port.
 The packages were in bags and were stowed at approximately thirteen bags to the ton in a space of 40-cubic feet.
 Government confidential mail was stored in the ships safe along with ‘bullion‘ packages from private firms and individuals.
 Bullion packages contained gold, silver or/and coins and were sealed and weighed in boxes by the sender before being transported to the railway station.
 A ‘waybill’ gave the weight of the sealed box but not the contents where it came from and the destination.
 The weight of the box was checked against the waybill at the railway receiving station before signing acceptance.
 The box was again weighed and checked against the waybill, before being carried on board the packet ship and again after unloading at the destination port prior to being transported to its final destination where the exercise was repeated.
 (See the Great Bullion Robbery story part I).